kelveden/milli/README.md

 Note the substitution object that will be used to substitute values in the URI template of the resource.
 So, in the example above, the url that would actually be matched against by milli would be `/some/url/whatever`.

-A default response can also be specified for use with the `ignoreCallsTo` function; e.g.

-    var myApi.myResource = {
-        url: "/some/url/:param1",
-        produces: "application/json",
-        defaultResponse: {
-            status: 400,
-            body: "yikes",
-            contentType: "text/plain"
-        }
-    };

-In this case, milli will respond to calls to the resource from the SUT with the response above rather than the default blank 200.
-(Note that milli will match the placeholders in the
-URI template against *anything*.)

 Captures
 --------